 \chapter{Local Hamiltonians and Ground States}

-\abstract{We discuss many-body systems, where the Hamiltonians involve only few-body interactions.
+\abstract{We discuss many-body systems, where the Hamiltonian involves only few-body interactions.
 With the tensor product structure of the many-body Hilbert space in mind, we introduce the concept of locality.
-It is naturally associated with the spatial geometry of the system, where the most natural interaction between particles are those `local' ones, for instance nearest neighbour interactions.
+It is naturally associated with the spatial geometry of the system, where the most natural interaction between degrees of freedom are those `local' ones, for instance nearest neighbor interactions.
 We discuss the effect of locality on the ground-state properties.
-We then discuss the ways of determining the ground-state energy of local Hamiltonians, and their hardness.
+We then discuss ways of determining the ground-state energy of local Hamiltonians, and their hardness.
 Theories have been developed in quantum information science to show that even with the existence of a quantum computer, there is no efficient way of finding the ground-state energy for a local Hamiltonian in general.
 However, for practical cases, special structures may lead to simpler method, such as Hartree's mean-field theory.
 We also discuss a special kind of local Hamiltonians, called the frustration-free Hamiltonians, where the ground state is also ground states of all the local interaction terms.
 However, to determine whether a Hamiltonian is frustration-free is in general hard.}